Smoke shops outnumber schools: Grand jury probe blasts unregulated hemp market across suburbs

 Speaking at the Montgomery County Detective Bureau on Thursday morning, District Attorney Kevin R. Steele called for extensive reform to cannabis sales — similar to tobacco and alcohol — in the commonwealth as a result of the findings.

-“They’re unregulated, they’re unsafe and they’re selling illegal products without regard for the health of Pennsylvanians and our children,” he said.
-“It’s a call to action, a buyer-beware warning.”
+“They’re unregulated, they’re unsafe and they’re selling illegal products without oversight, and without concern for the health of Pennsylvanians, especially without regard for the health of our children,” Steele said.

 Most of the samples tested by the newspaper were also contaminated with pesticides or other toxins.

-The grand jury report mirrored many of these findings, and documented the vast scale of a grey market industry that has boomed across the state over the past five years.
+The grand jury report mirrored many of these findings, and documented the vast scale of a gray market industry that has boomed across the state over the past five years.

 It found 240 hemp stores in Montgomery County alone – one smoke shop for every 3,662 residents and “nearly one shop every two square miles.”
 Such stores now outnumber schools across the county, according to the report, which it described as “a public health crisis unfolding in plain sight.”